-- a) An analysis of the value of LTIs earned by Sir Andrew Witty, Julian Heslop and Dr Moncef Slaoui is set out on page 126. - b) Sir Andrew Witty and Simon Dingemans participate in salary sacrifice schemes, including ShareReward.
-Julian Heslop also participated until his early retirement on 31 March 2011. - c) Sir Andrew Witty, Simon Dingemans and Dr Moncef Slaoui have elected to participate in GSK's Deferred Annual Bonus Plan in respect of their 2011 bonuses.
-Sir Andrew Witty deferred 35% of his 2011 bonus (2010 32%), Simon Dingemans deferred 50% of his 2011 bonus and Dr Moncef Slaoui deferred 50% of his 2011 bonus (2010 50%). - d) Following the merger of Glaxo Wellcome and SmithKline Beecham, to encourage employees to convert their holdings of non-savings related options over legacy shares or ADS for options over GlaxoSmithKline shares or ADS, employees were granted an additional cash benefit equal to 10% of the grant price of the original option.
+- An analysis of the value of LTIs earned by Sir Andrew Witty, Julian Heslop and Dr Moncef Slaoui is set out on page 126.
+Sir Andrew Witty and Simon Dingemans participate in salary sacrifice schemes, including ShareReward.
+Julian Heslop also participated until his early retirement on 31 March 2011. - retirement on 31 March 2011. c) Sir Andrew Witty, Simon Dingemans and Dr Moncef Slaoui have elected to participate in GSK's Deferred Annual Bonus Plan in respect of their 2011 bonuses.
+Sir Andrew Witty deferred 35% of his 2011 bonus (2010 32%), Simon Dingemans deferred 50% of his 2011 bonus and Dr Moncef Slaoui deferred 50% of his 2011 bonus (2010 50%). d) Following the merger of Glaxo Wellcome and SmithKline Beecham, to encourage employees to convert their holdings of non-savings related options over legacy shares or ADS for options over GlaxoSmithKline shares or ADS, employees were granted an additional cash benefit equal to 10% of the grant price of the original origin.
+This additional benefit known as the Evolution (EQI) were ply payable when the new participal original price of the original original price of the original original price of the original original profits. - the original option.
 This additional benefit, known as the Exchange Offer Incentive (EOI), was only payable when the new option was exercised or lapsed underwater.
 To qualify for this additional cash benefit, participants had to retain these options until at least the second anniversary of the effective date of the merger.
 In 2010, Sir Andrew Witty received £93,002 and Julian Heslop received £89,936.
 These amounts are included within 'Other benefits' above.
 There are no further awards eligible for the EOI. - e) Simon Dingemans joined the Board on 4 January 2011 and his remuneration is recorded from this date.
-He does not participate in any of GSK's pension plans and instead received, in respect of 2011, £132,000 in lieu of a money purchase pension contribution and £12,540 in respect of life assurance contributions, which are both included in 'Other benefits' above. - f) Dr Moncef Slaoui stepped down as a Non-Executive Director of the Agency for Science, Technology and Research (A\STAR) on 31 January 2011.
-During 2011 he received \$nil (2010 \$1,005) which is not included above. - g) Julian Heslop retired early on 31 March 2011.
-He received one year's annual salary and 12 months' on-target bonus as compensation for loss of office, as set out under the terms of his contract. - h) The total remuneration for each Executive Director in office at 31 December 2011 for each of the last five years, or since the date of appointment if later, is as follows:
+He does not participate in any of GSK's pension plans and instead received, in respect of 2011, £132,000 in lieu of a money purchase pension contribution and £12,540 in respect of life assurance contributions, which are both included in 'Other benefits' above.

+f) Dr Moncef Slaoui stepped down as a Non-Executive Director of the Agency for Science, Technology and Research (ASTAR) on 31 January 2011.
+During - 2011 he received \$nil (2010 \$1,005) which is not included above - g) Julian Heslop retired early on 31 March 2011.
+He received one year's annual salary and 12 months' on-target bonus as compensation for loss of office, as set out under the terms of his contract. - The total remuneration for each Executive Director in office at 31 December 2011 for each of the last five years, or since the date of appointment if later, is as h) follows: